 Baltimore, MD 21235

 If you do write a letter, be sure to include your Social Security number and your claim number in the message.
-Also note that you should not be sending any applications to this address or any documents needed to request a Social Security number or benefits.
+Also note that you should not be sending any applications, consultative examination results, or other forms of medical evidence to this address or any documents needed to request a Social Security number or benefit.

 For even more information about the SSA, check out their FAQ page here.